xbeat/Machine-Learning/README.md

 Understanding the Cost Function in Machine Learning

 The cost function is a crucial component in machine learning, measuring how well a model's predictions align with actual values.
 Let's explore the mathematical reasoning behind its formulation and why certain choices were made.

+## SQL's Execution Flow

+SQL Query Order Processing in Python

+SQL's logical processing order differs from its written syntax.
+Understanding this sequence is crucial for query optimization and debugging.
+We'll implement a Python class that demonstrates the actual execution flow of SQL operations.

 ## Mastering Inheritance and Polymorphism in Python